What are Personnel Records?

 - It assists managers in receiving critical information about their personnel.

-- To keep track of employee absences, lockouts, transfers, turnover, and other events.
+- To keep track of employee attendance, lockouts, transfers, turnover, and other events.

 - It assists managers in developing various training and development programmes based on the current situation.